 Ina Ivanceanu has a degree in African Studies.
 She is scientifically specialized in the field of development.
 She has worked as a print and radio journalist and as a freelance documentary filmmaker.
 Her work focuses on participatory video work as well as film documentation and monitoring of research projects.
 She teaches at the Willy Brand School of Public Policy at the University of Erfurt.

 Thomas Stollenwerk has a degree in Political Science and practical experience in political campaigning, advertising in the green economy and journalism.
 He has worked as editor-in-chief of a sustainable lifestyle magazine, author and freelance journalist.
-He’s a book author and works in the communications department of a leading fundamental research institution.
+He’s a book author and has worked in the communications department of a leading fundamental research institution.